 iBackup Extractor will copy the conversations into a .html file, which is saved into a folder selected by you (default is your computer desktop).

 Each .html file containing the conversations is named after the individual contact with whom you had the conversations.
 You can open this .html file using a browser such as Firefox or Internet Explorer.

 If your conversations also contain images or pictures (MMS), iBackup Extractor will also copy these to your computer and embed them in the .html file saved.

-You can also copy your message conversations as a PDF file by clicking the "Save PDF" button, or as a text file by clicking the "Save Text" button.
+You can also copy your message conversations as a PDF file by clicking the "Save PDF" button (or on Mac), or as a text file by clicking the "Save Text" button (or on Mac).